Dr. John D. Hosler

 - Book Chapters

-- "Why Didn't King Stephen Crusade?" in Medieval Mobilities from Scandinavia to the Slavic Lands, eds.
-M. O'Doherty and F. Schmieder (Brepols, forthcoming in 2014).
+- "Why Didn't King Stephen Crusade?" in Travels and Mobilities in the Middle Ages: from the Atlantic to the Black Sea, eds.
+M. O'Doherty and F. Schmieder, International Medieval Research 21 (Brepols, forthcoming in 2014).

 - "Gregory the Great's Gout: Suffering, Penitence, and Diplomacy in the Early Middle Ages," in Where Heaven and Earth Meet: Essays on Medieval Europe in Honor of Daniel F. Callahan, eds.
 M. Frassetto, M. Gabriele, and J.D.
 Hosler (Brill, 2014), 11-32.